Open Corporations: Everything You Need to Know

 - Names of directors

 You likely do have to list your corporation's “agent for service of process” or “registered agent”—usually one of your company's directors.
-This person's name and address is on file as the public's point of contact.
+This person's name and address are on file as the public's point of contact.

 How to Open Corporations: Plan for Ownership Changes With a Shareholders' Agreement